 At the municipal government level, Commissioner Bremby was Assistant City Manager of Lawrence, Kansas, from 1990 to 2000, serving as chief operating officer responsible for police, fire and medical, public works, water and sewer, parks and recreation, finance, information systems, airport management, and budget preparation functions.
 The Commissionerís municipal experience also includes four years as an Assistant to the City Manager in Fort Worth, Texas.

 Commissioner Bremby has contributed volunteer services to many civic endeavors, including service on the Boards of Kansas Action for Children, and the Kansas Advisory Group on Juvenile Justice and Delinquency.
 He co-founded the Lawrence Partnership for Children and Youth, a group fostering community collaboration on behalf of the well-being of children and youth.
 He is a past President of the Lawrence, Kansas, branch of the National Association for the Advancement of Colored People.

-During his first 16 months at the Connecticut Department of Social Services, Commissioner Bremby has directed initiatives in such areas as health care program restructuring, modernization of technology and business processes for improved client service delivery, and implementation of budget and legislative program changes.
-The Commissioner has worked with the Governorís Office and the Office of Policy and Management to target reinvestment in the agencyís staffing and technology infrastructure during a time of record applications and caseloads.
+During his first two-plus years at the Connecticut Department of Social Services, Commissioner Bremby has directed initiatives in such areas as health care program restructuring, modernization of technology and business processes for improved client service delivery, and implementation of budget and legislative program changes.
+The Commissioner has worked with the Governorís Office, Office of Policy and Management and Department of Administrative Servicesí Bureau of Enterprise Systems and Technology to target reinvestment in the agencyís staffing and technology infrastructure during a time of increased applications and caseloads.